-In the later stage of cleavage, the blastomeres of the central area of the blastodisc become separated from the underlying yolk and enclosed between itself and the uncleaved residue of the egg is a fluid-filled cavity, the subgerminal cavity or the segmentation cavity.
+In the later stage of cleavage, the blastomeres of the central area of the blastodisc become separated from the underlying yolk and enclosed between itself and the uncleaved residue of the egg is a fluid-filled cavity, the subgerminal cavity, or the segmentation cavity.

-Thus, up to blastula stage, embryo preserves almost the same general shape as the uncleaved egg.
+Thus, up to the blastula stage, the embryo preserves almost the same general shape as the uncleaved egg.
 In pigmented eggs, the pigment remains as before, more or less restricted to the upper hemisphere of the egg.
-During cleavage no qualitative changes can be discovered in the chemical composition of the developing embryo.
+During cleavage, no qualitative changes can be discovered in the chemical composition of the developing embryo.
 No new substances, either chemically defined or microscopically detectable have been found to appear during cleavage.
 However, the substances present during cleavage are essentially important for further development.